 • support the project team in the implementation of the technical components and project procurement (tendering, selecting contractors, monitoring contracts, receptions);

 • support the project team in its relationship with private operators;

 • support the implementation of promotion and information campaigns in the target villages, and a social component intermediation.

 The main expected impacts of this project are to improve the quality of service for about 24,000 people, and to provide access to modern electricity to 132,000 people.
 Apart from these direct beneficiaries, the project will also reduce inequalities in population access to basic services, providing reliable electricity to social infrastructures in the localities, and contributing to economic development in targeted communities by supporting local economic actors (private operators, craftsmen, tradesmen).

 The project benefits from a EUR 3.6m TA for the supervision of the project, visibility and capacity building for AMADER and private operators in targeted localities.
-The activities related to the grants are expected to start during Q2 2016 and end during Q4 2020.
+The activities related to the grants are expected to end during Q4 2020.